-An approximate of CAD 100 a day is good enough for your holiday in Toronto.
-Breakfast for $ 15, Lunch $ 20 and dinner for $ 25, you could use the rest on picking up souvenirs for friends and family back home.
+An approximate CAD 100 a day is good enough for your holiday in Toronto.
+Breakfast for $ 15, Lunch for $ 20 and dinner for $ 25, you could use the rest on picking up souvenirs for friends and family back home.

 Top 5 Muslim-Friendly Places You Must Visit in Toronto

 These are the top 5 places you can’t really miss if you want to enjoy some Muslim friendly holidays in Toronto.